To learn more about how the Atlanta BeltLine is helping to broaden the opportunities of our region, please contact:

 Communications & Media Relations Manager

 Jenny joined the Atlanta BeltLine’s communications team in February 2012 where she works closely with the Director of Communications on all media, marketing, and communications functions.
-Jenny is an Atlanta native who worked in real estate marketing for five years as Marketing Manager for The Zac Team and then The BeltLine Team real estate group, both focused on intown Atlanta.
+Jenny is an Atlanta native who worked as a marketing manager for intown Atlanta real estate firms for five years before joining ABI.
 Prior to her marketing roles, Jenny served as a transportation officer in the U.S. Army in Germany, Kuwait, and Iraq.

 Development Officer for Public Grants